 Are considered as “not fully transposed yet” (1) directives for which no transposition measures have been communicated (2) directives considered as partially communicated by Member States after notifying some transposition measures (3) directives considered as completely transposed by Member States but in respect of which the Commission has opened a formal infringement procedure for non-communication and the Member State has not notified new transposition measures after the latest procedural step adopted by the Commission.

 A directive counts as incorrectly transposed if the Commission has formally opened an infringement procedure for non-conformity.

-and The pending cases duration is calculated from the date on which the Commission sends a letter of formal notice to the completion of the pre-litigation phase.
+and The duration of pending cases is calculated from the date on which the Commission sends a letter of formal notice to the completion of the pre-litigation phase.